Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Updated menus to not include a dead `blog` link no more.
 Sorry, **hugging cat**!
 - Updated tag for `v3.0.0-alpha.2`.
 - Released the new alpha.

+# v3.0.0-alpha.3

+## 20180116

+- Started working on `utility` module.
+- Moved all old mixins from `utility_mixins` to the base `utility` module.
+- Removed `close`, `breadcrumbs` and legacy utility helper classes.
+- Everything including `utility` module, but no icons is `6.75KB`, which is quite good, considering everything.